Blanche Bernstein

-Blanche Bernstein (d.
-Jan.
-27, 1993) was a welfare expert and controversial commissioner of the New York City Department of Human Resource (1978–79) at the outset of the administration of Mayor Edward I. Koch.
-Bernstein was a critic of a system she concluded created dependency rather than uplifting welfare recipients, a perspective that was strongly criticized by other experts and welfare advocates, but which prefigured both the Reagan Era attack on welfare and the later reforms under President Bill Clinton.
+Blanche Bernstein (died Jan.
+27, 1993) was a welfare expert and controversial commissioner of the New York City Department of Human Resources (1978–1979) at the outset of the administration of Mayor Edward I. Koch.
+Bernstein was a critic of a system she thought created dependency rather than uplifting welfare recipients, a perspective that was strongly criticized by other experts and welfare advocates, but which prefigured both the Reagan Era attack on welfare and the later reforms under President Bill Clinton.

 Early life and education

 Bernstein was born in New York City.
 She graduated from Hunter College and earned a master's and doctoral degrees at Columbia University.

 Government and educational career

-She was chief of program and planning for Europe in the Foreign Operations Administration from 1951-53 and the research director for the Community Council of New York from 1953-61.
+She was chief of program and planning for Europe in the Foreign Operations Administration from 1951 to 1953 and the research director for the Community Council of New York from 1953 to 1961.

-From 1961-68 she was chief of the U.S. State Department's office interacting with the United Nations on housing, health, children, welfare, urban affairs, development, education and job training.
+From 1961 to 1968 she was chief of the U.S. State Department's office interacting with the United Nations on housing, health, children, welfare, urban affairs, development, education and job training.

-From 1969-75 she was the New School's research director on urban social problems and editor of the City Almanac.
+From 1969 to 1975 she was The New School's research director on urban social problems and editor of the City Almanac.

-For two years in the administration of Gov. Hugh L. Carey, she was deputy commissioner for income maintenance in the New York State Deputy of Social Services, where she in charge of public assistance, food stamps and welfare job programs.
+For two years in the administration of Governor Hugh L. Carey, she was deputy commissioner for income maintenance in the New York State Deputy of Social Services, where she was in charge of public assistance, food stamps and welfare job programs.

 In 1978, Bernstein was appointed commissioner of the New York City Department of Human Resources.

-After leaving government in 1979, she became director of the Social Policy Research Institute at the New School for Social Research.
+After leaving government in 1979, she became director of the Social Policy Research Institute at The New School for Social Research.

-After retiring from the New School, she was a trustee of the City University of New York.
+After retiring from The New School, she was a trustee of the City University of New York.